-The following discussion and analysis provide an overview of the financial position and activities of Northern New Mexico College (College) as of and for the fiscal years ended June 30, 2023 and 2022.
+The following discussion and analysis provides an overview of the financial position and activities of Northern New Mexico College (College) as of and for the fiscal years ended June 30, 2024 and 2023.
 This discussion should be read in conjunction with the accompanying financial statements and notes.
 Management has prepared the basic financial statements and the related note disclosures along with this discussion and analysis.
 As such, the basic financial statements, notes, and this discussion are the responsibility of College management.
-This Management's Discussion and Analysis (MD&A) includes comparative financial information of the primary institution for fiscal years 2023 and 2022.
+This Management's Discussion and Analysis (MD&A) includes comparative financial information of the primary institution for fiscal years 2024 and 2023.
 The MD&A does not include information of the discretely presented component unit, for which separately issued financial statements are available.